raspberrypilearning/mission-space-lab-creator-guide/en/step_4.md

-## Improving your program
+# Enhancing your program

 This section provide tips for improving your program and links to other project guides that will help you use the data and images you will log to investigate certain scientific phenomena.
-You are not limited to these ideas though - you are free to conduct any scientific experiment you want, providing your program adheres to the Rulebook
+You are not limited to these ideas though - you are free to conduct any scientific experiment you want, providing your program adheres to the Rulebook.

-### Finding the location of the ISS
+## Predict the location of the ISS

 You will be able to download up to 42 pictures that you take on the ISS.
-It can be nice to know where exactly an image was taken, and this is something you can do easily with the `astro_pi_orbit` and `exif` libraries available on the Astro Pis.
+It can be nice to know where in orbit an image was taken, and this is something you can do easily with the `astro_pi_orbit` and `exif` libraries available on the Astro Pis.

 The following is an example of a program that will, when run using the Astro Pi Replay Tool, create a new image called `gps_image1.jpg`.
 The `picamzero` library will have set the Exif metadata for the image to include the current latitude and longitude of the ISS.